Extensibility home page

 Microsoft Dynamics 365 for Finance and Operations is extensively customized by partners, value added resellers (VARs), and even some customers.
 The ability to customize the product is a strength that has historically been supported through overlayering of the application code.
 The move to the cloud, together with more agile servicing and frequent updates, requires a less intrusive customization model, so that updates are less likely to affect custom solutions.
 This new model is called extensibility and has replaced customization through overlayering.

 Extensibility is the only customization framework in Finance and Operations and Microsoft Dynamics 365 for Retail.
 Overlayering isn't supported.

 These introductory topics contain general information about customization.
 This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, and provide answers to frequently asked questions (FAQ).

-This section lists the extensibility-related updates that have been made since July 2017.
+Read What's new for extensibility for extensibility-related updates that have been made since July 2017.

 The topics in this section will help you start to build extensions.
 They will also help you migrate solutions that are currently based on overlayered code to extension-based solutions.
 This section includes hands-on labs that walk you through simple customizations.